 If you'd like to talk about any of the areas covered on this Website, with questions, comments or suggestions, lay on!
 (That is, email me.)
 The original navigation is creaking a bit under the load, but the site search function at left should get to you the right place if you use the right term....

-In response to the COVID virus requirement to reduce physical distancing, here is what will be a growing group of letters and other documents from a slightly different timeline, outlining the adventures of the Baskin Kerrs:
+In response to the days of full COVID lockdown, here is a group of letters and other documents from a slightly different timeline, outlining the adventures of the Baskin Kerrs:

 A Fateful Trip: the Caribbean Voyage from the Baskin-Kerr Archives